fluencelabs/nox/docs/src/backend/c_cpp/sdk.md

 }
 ```

-In this example, we have some excess allocation (while transforming a raw supplied string to std::string and while appending two strings) and to reduce this overhead scheme from C application could be used.
+In this example, there are some excess allocations (while transforming a raw supplied string to std::string and while appending two strings) - scheme with raw C strings from C application could be used to reduce this overhead.

 The complete Hello World example written on C++ could be found [here](https://github.com/fluencelabs/tutorials/tree/master/hello-world/app-logger-cpp).

+Please also note that there is no support of exceptions now so to compile C++ `-fno-exception` option should be used.